 One sufferer, Lucas, says of his experience with frozen shoulder:

-'My job involves arranging internships for people who wish to work in the upper echelons of London hotels.
-This is a rather sedentary job that involves a lot of sitting down and making phone calls.
-I guess it was because I didn't move around much that I started developing frozen shoulder.
-I can't describe exactly how it felt, but it was like I couldn't move my arm above shoulder height, and, when I did, it was approaching agony.
-This started developing just four months before my wedding, which was very annoying because everyone wants to look and feel their best on their big day.
+‘My job i is rather sedentary and involves a lot of sitting down and making phone calls.
+I guess it was because I didn’t move around much that I started developing frozen shoulder.
+I can’t describe exactly how it felt, but it was like I couldn’t move my arm above shoulder height, and, when I did, it was approaching agony.

 ‘I went to my doctor, who put me on a course of anti-inflammatory drugs and started me going with some fairly painful exercises.
 They really helped but frozen shoulder is a long-term problem and I was still in pain for my wedding.
 It took almost three years for the pain to go away entirely, but, thankfully, I am back to normal now.’